timely/dataflow/channels/

 41 /// Forms a message, and pushes contents at `pusher`.
 Replaces `buffer` with what the pusher

 42 /// leaves in place, or the container's default element.
-The buffer is cleared.
+The buffer is left in an undefined state.

 43 #[inline]